agherzan/meta-raspberrypi/docs/extra-build-config.md

     ENABLE_DWC2_HOST = "1"

+## Enable SSH support

+By default the raspberry pi's disable ssh.
+By setting the following variable we create the empty file "ssh" in the /boot/ directory which is used to enable the ssh capabilities on first boot.
+Note: This file will be deleted when used.

+    ENABLE_SSH = "1"

 ## Enable Openlabs 802.15.4 radio module

 When using device tree kernels, set this variable to enable the 802.15.4 hat: